Frequently Asked Questions

 Can I record my screen shares?

-Yes, recording is supported for users on our Premium Account.
+Yes, recording is supported for users on our Premium and Max Accounts.
 Recordings currently do not include any audio.
 To enable recording, click on the "Recordings" link after signing in and then on the "Enable recording" button.

 When recording is enabled, your screen is automatically recorded when you are sharing your screen.
 Once you end your screen share, the recording will be converted into a MP4 video file that you can view and download from the "Recordings" page.
 Each recording is limited to three hours in duration.
-The Premium Account comes with 50GB of storage space for your recordings.
+The Premium and Max Accounts come with 50GB of storage space for your recordings.

 How much does Screenleap cost?

 You can share your screen using Screenleap for up to 30 minutes per day without signing in.
 If you create a Free Account and sign in, you can share your screen for up to one hour per day.
 Users with a confirmed education email address will be able to share for up to two hours per day.
 If you need more time or access to additional features, you can sign up for a Basic Account for up to eight hours of screen sharing per day, or sign up for Pro account for unlimited screen sharing.

 Do you offer a discount for education or non-profits?